wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

         logServerIngestionToken
       </td>
       <td markdown="span">
-        The authorization token that was given by Aria Operations for Logs.
+        The authorization token that was given by Operations for Logs.
       </td>
     </tr>
   </tbody>